- (Varies, but about 1 quart) Rendered Lard

 - (8 oz) Potatoes, mashed and pressed through a ricer or mesh strainer

 Cube peeled potatoes into 1 inch chunks and place in a steamer basket over simmering water until very soft.
+The potato pieces should completely give way to the pressure of a fork.
 Immediately press the hot potatoes through a fine strainer into a bowl.
-Set the bowl aside.
+Set the bowl aside to cool while you assemble the rest.

 Place the eggs and sugar in the bowl of a stand mixer fitted with the whisk attachement.
 Mix until the sugar has dissolved and the mixture becomes lighter in color.

-Add the buttermilk, melted butter and vanilla and mix to combine.
-Add the mashed potatoes and continue mixing until there are no obvious lumps.
+Add the buttermilk, melted butter and vanilla and continue to mix with the whisk attachment until well combined.
+Add the mashed potatoes and continue whisking until there are no obvious lumps.

 Divide the dough in two and form each section into a rough rectangle.
 Wrap each section in plastic wrap and place in the refridgerator for one hour or up to overnight.